Summary

 Physical Description

-Two circular pan scales are suspended from a metal balance which is supported on a vertical metal vertical stand.
-The stand on top of a rectangular wooden box with a sliding drawer.
+Two circular pan scales are suspended from a metal beam which is supported on a vertical metal vertical stand.
+The stand on top of a rectangular wooden box with a sliding drawer at the front.
 There is also a circular brass tray.
 In the draw are: 5 brass weights, a small wooden stamp, a pin with a segmented bone handle and 4 letter-headed pages.

 More Information